AIasd/ADFuzz/README.md

 #### Setup
 Install SVL2021.2.2 and Apollo Master following [the documentation of Running latest Apollo with SVL Simulator](https://www.svlsimulator.com/docs/system-under-test/apollo-master-instructions/).

+#### Add channel_extraction
+```
+git clone https://github.com/AIasd/apollo_channel_extraction
+```
+and put the folder  `channel_extraction` inside `apollo/cyber/python/cyber_py3/`.
+Note that this step is preferred to be done before building apollo `./apollo.sh build_opt_gpu` to avoid extra building step.

 #### Create Apollo Master in Vehicles
 SVL does not have a default "Apollo Master" for "Lincoln2017MKZ" under "Vehicles".
 To create one, one can duplicate "Apollo 5.0" and then add sensors "Clock Sensor" and "Signal Sensor" from "Apollo 6.0 (modular testing)".

-### Add channel_extraction
-```
-git clone https://github.com/AIasd/apollo_channel_extraction
-```
-put the folder  `channel_extraction` inside `apollo/cyber/python/cyber_py3/`.